This Guide Teaches You:

-Is a casein protein supplement OK if I have an allergy to milk?
+Is a casein protein supplement OK if I have a milk allergy?

 Allergies are primarily an immune response to proteins.
 As such, most people with milk allergies are allergic to specific proteins in the milk.
-Casein proteins can contain specific proteins that cause allergic reactions to milk so it is wise to consult a doctor prior to taking casein.
+Casein proteins can contain specific proteins that cause allergic reactions to milk so it is wise to consult a doctor before taking casein.

 Is a casein protein supplement okay if I am lactose intolerant?

 People have varying degrees of stomach and intestinal reactions to casein protein.
-Casein proteins are often lactose free or have a very small amount of lactose.
-This means it is unlikely that a lactose free casein product will result someone having gastric distress as a result of taking it.
+Casein proteins are often lactose-free or have a very small amount of lactose.
+This means it is unlikely that a lactose-free casein product will result in someone having gastric distress as a result of taking it.

 Can women take casein protein?
-Is there special casein protein for women?
+Is there a special casein protein for women?